-In 2021, Indiana Borough, Indiana County and White Township all received funding through the WalkWorks program to advance their collective visions of increasing walking and biking within their communities.
+In 2021, Indiana Borough, Indiana County, and White Township all received funding through the Pennsylvania Downtown Center Healthy Communities Program and the PA WalkWorks program to advance their collective visions of increasing walking and biking within their communities.
 Indiana County received funding to update their Active Transportation Plan; Indiana Borough received funding to create an Active Transportation Plan; and White Township received funding to create a Complete Streets Policy.

-After funding was received in September 2021, and until adoption of the Plan Update, Indiana County residents had the opportunity to plan and discuss Active Transportation through open house gatherings, on-line surveys, comment mapping, and open comment periods on posted drafts.
+After funding was received in September 2021 and until adoption of the Plan Update, Indiana County residents had the opportunity to plan and discuss Active Transportation through open house gatherings, online surveys, comment mapping, and open comment periods on posted drafts.